IRB Protocol Overview

 Before submitting your protocol, be sure to have the following documents prepared to submit along with your protocol.

-Click on the topics below to learn more information.
+Review the following topics to learn more information.
 (Note: Some may not apply to all research protocols.)

-Active protocols must be maintained even if data collection has ended and the data is identifiable.
+Active protocols must be maintained even after data collection has ended, even if the data is identifiable.
 If the participant cannot be linked in any way to the data, the protocol may be submitted for closure.

-You may submit a "renewal" of your protocol in the SPARCS system.
-If you are renewing a protocol that only exists in the "compliance.wm.edu" system, you must submit a "new study" and then follow the instructions for submitting an "initial submission."
+If you are renewing a protocol that exists only in the "compliance.wm.edu" system, you must submit a "new study" and then follow the instructions for an "initial submission."

-In the protocol, you can include that this is an extension of a previously approved project; the explanation can be included in "Supplemental Comments and Attachments" section.
+In the protocol, you can include that this is an extension of a previously approved project.
 A PDF attachment of your original protocol can be included for reference.

 Board Review Type